 Music has fueled BMI Foundation's John Lennon Scholarship winner Madelyn Paquette's fire since she was young.
 Growing up in suburban Massachusetts, Madelyn discovered her love of singing as a toddler and developed a keen ear for harmony and pitch soon after.
 She fell in love with guitar, piano and songwriting at age ten.
 Award highlights include two American Songwriting Awards (ASA) at age 15; a National YoungArts Foundation Winner at 17; a 2018 Presidential Scholar in the Arts Finalist at 18; and an Independent Music Award (IMA) at 20.
 In addition to being known for her contagious melodies and hooks, listeners also enjoy her unique perspectives on universal topics from love and friendship, to heartbreak and vulnerability, to nostalgia and new beginnings, to female empowerment.

 Madelyn describes her music as a fusion of contemporary country, pop, folk, Americana and singer-songwriter, but she doesn't let labels dictate her sound.
-Inspiration comes from her favorite artists Ben Rector, NEEDTOBREATHE, Joseph, Hunter Hayes, Maren Morris and Kelsea Ballerini.
+Inspiration comes from her favorite artists Ben Rector, Hunter Hayes, JP Saxe, Maren Morris and Kelsea Ballerini.
 Her signature riffs and effortless vocal performance top the list that wows her listeners.
-Reinforcing her desire for creative autonomy of her work, Madelyn adds producing and engineering to her repertoire.
-On singles “Evergreen,” "Broke Like Me" and "Ready or Not" Madelyn played every instrument.
-Her latest release, "Better Weather," reflective and hopeful in a Covid-19 world, is self-produced.
+Reinforcing her desire for creative autonomy of her work, Madelyn produces a lot of her own music and loves to be at the helm of creative decisions.
+She co-produced fan-favorite "Broke Like Me," flirtatious "Ready or Not," and her latest release "Move In" with Karl Anderson at Anchour Studio in Lewiston, ME.

 Prior to Covid-19, Madelyn has performed at Miami’s New World Symphony, and has been a regular at Massachusetts venues including Boston’s Faneuil Hall Marketplace, The Precinct, the Berklee Performance Center and Café 939.
 Now living in New York, she looks forward to returning to loved venues such as Arlene's Grocery, The Cutting Room and Pianos to perform live shows.
 Madelyn attends New York University’s Clive Davis Institute of Recorded Music in the Tisch School of the Arts where she is pursuing a B.F.A. degree in Recorded Music.